bokand/web-annotations/README.md

 # WebAnnotation in the Browser

-Note: Please feel free to start disucssions or bring up feedback in issues (either existing or create new ones).
+_Note: Please feel free to start disucssions or bring up feedback in issues (either existing or create new ones).
+If you'd rather leave feedback non-publically reach out to bokan@chromium.org_

 ## Introduction